-It seems Thousand Island Dressing, has quit the questionable background of history.
-When investigating my husband’s favorite salad dressing, I stumbled across 4 very mixed background stories and 4 very different people noted to have been the 1st to make this yummy condiment.
+It seems Thousand Island Dressing has quit the questionable background of history.
+When investigating my husband’s favorite salad dressing, I stumbled across four very mixed background stories and four very different people noted to have been the 1st to make this yummy condiment.

 What did I find?

-- The Oxford Companion of Food and Drink claims, In the Thousand Islands area, one common version of the dressing’s origins says that a fishing guide’s wife, Sophia LaLonde, made the condiment for her husband George’s dinner.
+The Oxford Companion of Food and Drink claims, In the Thousand Islands area, one standard version of the dressing’s origins says that a fishing guide’s wife, Sophia LaLonde, made the condiment for her husband George’s dinner.
 In this version, actress May Irwin requested the recipe.
-Mary Irwin in turn gave it to another summer resident, George Boldt, who built Boldt Castle between 1900 and 1904.
+Mary Irwin, in turn, gave it to another summer resident, George Boldt, who built Boldt Castle between 1900 and 1904.
 Boldt, the owner of the Waldorf-Astoria Hotel, instructed the hotel’s maître d’hôtel, Oscar Tschirky, to put the dressing on the menu in about 1894.

-- When students of the University of Wisconsin tried to investigate the origin story for Thousand Island dressing in 2010, they found that the story often varied depending on who they spoke to.
-They discovered a third story, where the original recipe was based upon French dressing, supported by a recipe published in the 11th edition of The Fannie Farmer Cookbook dated 1965.
+When students of the University of Wisconsin tried to investigate the origin story of Thousand Island dressing in 2010, they found that the story often varied depending on who they spoke to.
+They discovered a third story, where the original recipe was based upon French dressing, supported by a method published in the 11th edition of The Fannie Farmer Cookbook dated 1965.

-- A few food writers also claim that the Thousand islands dressing was invented by chef Theo Rooms, of the Blackstone Hotel in Chicago at the same time period any case, the food historians at the Food Timeline point out that the earliest print references to Thousand Island dressing do not appear until 1912.
+A few food writers also claim that the Thousand islands dressing was invented by chef Theo Rooms of the Blackstone Hotel in Chicago at the same time.
+The food historians at the Food Timeline point out that the earliest print references to Thousand Island dressing do not appear until 1912.